wjgilmore/hackerpair/README.markdown

 several of these tables with seed data which will allow you to interact with the application in an environment approximating reality.

 ### Step #5.
-Run the Zip Code Transmogrifier

-A major goal behind the HackerPair project was to demonstrate how to present highly localized data.
-In order to present the seed data in the most realistic fashion possible, I assembled location data from a variety of free online resources (see Credits) which matches zip codes with latitudinal and longitudinal coordinates, cities, and states.
-This information is used in the user and event seeders to aid in the generation of seemingly realistic data.

-Before this data can be used in the seeders, it needs to be compiled using the following custom Artisan console command.
-The script will download two source files from GitHub and http://federalgovernmentzipcodes.us/ (a free database containing zip code data), and then assemble a final seed file which will be used in Step #5:

-    $ php artisan hackerpair:compile_zip_code_data

-Once the command is completed, you'll find a new file inside `database/seeds/data` named `hackerpair_zips.csv`.
-This file is used within the seeders to generate location data.

-### Step #6.
 Run the Seeder

 Finally, run the Artisan seeder to populate the database with seed data:

     $ php artisan db:seed

-The seeder requires a few minutes to run due to the time required to seed the zip codes table.
+I thought HackerPair would be much more interesting if the example events were associated with actual cities found throughout the United States.
+In order to present the seed data in the most realistic fashion possible, I assembled location data from a variety of free online resources (see Credits) which matches zip codes with latitudinal and longitudinal coordinates, cities, and states.
+This information is used in the user and event seeders to aid in the generation of seemingly realistic data.
+If you're repeatedly running the seeder then chances are you'll get tired of waiting a few additional seconds for the zip code data to load.
+If so just open up the `database/seeds/data/zips.csv` file and delete a bunch of the records.

 ## Upcoming Features